-This homemade chili oil recipe is truly one of my favorites because of its versatility.
+This homemade delicious chili oil recipe is truly one of my favorites because of its versatility.
 Use it as a cooking oil, or to top your dish once it’s finished cooking.
 You can use it as a hot sauce or a dipping sauce for basically anything.
-I love to put it on my eggs in the morning, toss my sweet potatoes in it before baking, or as a base oil to cook a delicious stir-fry in on the stove.
+I love to put it on my eggs in the morning, toss my sweet potatoes in it before baking, or for stir fries on the stove as a base oil.

 Step 1: If using whole dried peppers, pulse them in a food processor until they are ground into fine pieces but haven’t yet formed a powder.
 This is what you will mix with the salt.